 In recent years the Department has hosted various major conferences including the European Association for American Studies conference (2004), the International Association for the Study of Irish Literatures conference (2005), the Prague School and Theories of Structure conference (2007), the International James Joyce Symposium (2010) and the World Shakespeare Congress (2011).

 We have been pleased to host talks and readings by writers from around the world such as Joseph Heller, Seamus Heaney, Muriel Spark, John Tranter, Derek Mahon, Janet Turner-Hospital, David Lodge, Michael Longley, Gail Jones and Tom McCarthy.

-We participate actively in the Erasmus programme, with links to universities in Bristol, Canterbury, Durham, Dublin, Galway, Limerick, Madrid, Lausanne, Geneva, Leuven and Sheffield, while students also have the opportunity to apply to study in the USA and Canada.
+We participate actively in the Erasmus programme, with links to universities in Ankara, Budapest, Canterbury, Dublin, Edinburgh, Galway, Istanbul, Leuven, Limerick, Louvain, Manchester, Paris, Reading, Sheffield, Stirling and Winchester, while students also have the opportunity to apply to study in the USA and Canada.
 Visiting students come to us from all around the globe including the United Kingdom, Ireland, the United States, Australia, New Zealand, Argentina, Mexico, Germany, Finland, Spain, France, Denmark and Austria.